qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ### Events Endpoint

-The Events Endpoint can be used to receive events.
-The current address of the endpoint is returned in the "events"-member of the response of Get endpoint addresses.
+This endpoint can be used to [receive "Server-Sent Events"-events](#start-listening-to-events).
+The current address of the endpoint is returned in the "events"-member of the response of [Get endpoint addresses](#get-endpoint-addresses).

 ### Event Callbacks Endpoint